 Pursuant to the Certification and Agreement, the College is eligible to receive up to $3,717,102 in HEERF Student Share Grant Funds.
 While the College has received confirmation of the availability of these funds, the College will draw down funds as they are spent.

-As of the date of this submission, the College has awarded $1,134,000 in HEERF Student Share Grant Funds to students through the online application.
+As of the date of this submission, the College has awarded $1,246,000 in HEERF Student Share Grant Funds to students through the online application for Spring 2020 and Summer 2020 semesters.
 Additionally, $30,924.00 in HEERF Student Share Grant Funds were used to reimburse Sinclair for COVID emergency grant funds that were provided to students before the funding became available.
-In total, $1,164,924 has been distributed to students.
+In total, $1,276,924 has been distributed to students.

 As of the Spring 2020 academic term, the College estimates that approximately 11,650 students may be eligible for the HEERF Student Share Grant Funds.
 This represents approximately the number of enrolled students during the 2019-20 academic year that have completed the Free Application for Federal Student Aid (FAFSA) – one of the primary requirements in determining a student’s eligibility.